 Inoperable Cities: Memories of Sand

-Wire Mesh and Sand Sculptures of Venezuelan Museums at El Consulado de la República de Pachanga
+Wire Mesh and Sand Sculptures of the Museum of Contemporary Art of Caracas at El Consulado de la República de Pachanga

 Project Overview